Our Expert Tutors Can Help With Difficult Assignments.

 b.
 Intellectual Property rules were rewritten.

 c.
-Pressure was put on the Soviet Union by enhancing the military buildup started by President Carter.
+Pressure on the Soviet Union by enhancing the military buildup started by President Carter.

 d.
 Striking air traffic controllers were fired.